 Before performing repairs, shut the mower off, remove the ignition key, and remove the spark plug wires.
 Wait for the engine to cool.
 You can find a list of safety precautions in your operator’s manual.

-Reasons your zero-turn only runs with the choke on:
+Reasons your mower only runs with the choke on:

 - Lack of fuel